Differential Privacy in Aggregated Mobility Networks: Balancing Privacy and Utility: Experimental Evaluation

 \subsection{Numerical Results}

-We evaluate the utility of the DP-ANI from two perspectives: change on the perturbed trajectories and the resulting aggregate network constructed using these perturbed trajectories.
-To assess the impact of perturbation on the output aggregated network, we characterize the number of links with a single-link-count, intersection densities and the total network length with respect to the different models.
-In addition, we evaluate two utility metrics, commonly of interest to traffic engineers, that are associated with the perturbed trajectories: vehicle miles traveled (VMT) and vehicle hours traveled (VHT).

-Another common metric is Vehicle Hours Delay (VHD).
-Because the link perturbation in DP-ANI tends to only affect links that are local or not congested we did not need to evaluate VHD.
-We emphasise that the output of our model is expected to be as close as possible to the original aggregated trajectory network in terms of the output network length, VMT, and VHT metrics.
 The DP-ANI method can extend or shrink the length of the trajectories.
-As such, fluctuations on the experimental results with respect to different level of $\epsilon$ values is expected.
+As such, fluctuations in the experimental results concerning the different levels of $\epsilon$ values are expected.
 For lower (or higher) $\epsilon$ values, we have higher (or lower) noise levels.
 A higher noise level will perturb more links.

-When we apply the DP-ANI method to the mobility dataset, depending on the privacy level $\epsilon$, the number of privatized single-link-count links vary.
-We use a range of $\epsilon$ values between $0.05$ and $15$ to evaluate the performance of the DP-ANI.
-The chosen $\epsilon$ values are selected to reflect lower and upper limits of the impact of the DP-ANI perturbation mechanism.
-We present our results with the same aggregation concept that we described in \ref{s:temporalcorrelation} and the same set of $\epsilon$ values for all the experiments.
+When we apply the DP-ANI method to the mobility dataset, the number of privatized single-link-count links vary depending on the privacy level $\epsilon$.
+We use a range of $\epsilon$ values between $0.1$ and $10$ to evaluate the performance of the DP-ANI.
+The chosen $\epsilon$ values are selected to reflect the lower and upper limits of the impact of the DP-ANI perturbation mechanism.
+We present our results with the same aggregation concept described in \ref{s:temporalcorrelation} and the same set of $\epsilon$ values for all the experiments.